Scientific-Simulation-Studio/MolFlow/docs/developer/index.rst

 Developer
 ===============

-The following documents will help you understand the design ideas and principles of secretflow.
+The following documents will help you understand the design ideas and principles of moleculeflow.

 .. toctree::